dunrup/CLCV22323/Post-Class Projects/postclassnotes.md

 # The Journey
 I wanted to mess with the app [Myosotis](https://github.com/gebrkn/Myosotis).
 To do this, I learned that I could download the code and edit it in VSCode here, but I didn't know how to then package and run the code I was using.

 Georgios pointed me [here](https://stackoverflow.com/questions/37648756/how-to-package-a-nw-js-application-on-windows/37649349#37649349).
 These are instructions on how to package a NW.js app on Windows.
 So I need to package this app, which was coded with NW.js.
 To do so, I needed to install Node.js and NPM, which I did by first installing nvm-Windows.
+(Note: this didn't work on my desktop. a 404 error in nvm-Windows.
+So I installed npm via winget.)
 Then I installed the nw-builder module

 try following these instrutions https://github.com/nwjs/nw.js